Abstract

 Most read articles by the same author(s)

-- Analike Rosemary Adamma, Emekwue Loveth, Ogbodo Emmanuel Chukwuemeka, Ezeugwunne Ifeoma Priscilla, Onoh Joy Obioma, Amah Ubuo Kalu, Mbaeri Timothy Uzoma, Oguaka Victor Nwabunwanne, Amah Akuma Kalu, Meludu Samuel Chukwuemeka, Evaluation of Renal Function of Apparently Healthy Male Cannabis Smokers of College of Health Sciences, Nnewi Campus, Anambra State, Nigeria , International Journal of Science and Engineering Invention: Volume 2018
+- Analike Rosemary Adamma, Emekwue Loveth, Ogbodo Emmanuel Chukwuemeka, Ezeugwunne Ifeoma Priscilla, Onoh Joy Obioma, Amah Ubuo Kalu, Mbaeri Timothy Uzoma, Oguaka Victor Nwabunwanne, Amah Akuma Kalu, Meludu Samuel Chukwuemeka, Evaluation of Renal Function of Apparently Healthy Male Cannabis Smokers of College of Health Sciences, Nnewi Campus, Anambra State, Nigeria , International Journal of Science and Engineering Invention: Vol. 4 No. 01 (2018)

 Copyrights & License